The Petit Lenormand deck is available now. Limited stock

 A test, trial, or learning period is abruptly interrupted.

-In the professional sphere, Scythe followed by Child evokes the end of a trial period, an internship, a training, or a pilot project that stops earlier than expected.
+In the professional sphere, Scythe followed by Child evokes the end of a trial period, an internship, training, or a pilot project that stops earlier than expected.
 A probationary contract may be terminated, a discovery position eliminated, or the start of a mission dismissed after a sufficient assessment.
 This combination emphasizes the need for clear decisions, even if the story is only in its early chapters.

 Money and material security